neha-2000/CodeJS/docs/__JsExecution.md

 - Whenever  javascript  run's a global `window object` is created and `global Execution Context` is created and a `this `variable is created .

+- `Context` referes to the value of the keyword `this` within the function or block of code.

-- First component of execution context is Variable Environment 👍
+- Components of execution context:
+    1. Variable Environment 👍
          - Memory component which stores all variable and functions as key:value pair.
          - Its called as Memory component or Variable Environment .
+    2. Thread of Execution
+        - `JS is a synchronous single threaded language`.
+        - Code is executed one line at a time.